 Use The Latest Technology To Implement Your Job Rotation Program

-- Share training resources (manuals, guidelines) in a variety of formats such as files, PDFs, videos and images.
-This means job rotation can be as fun, engaging and informative as you need it to be.
+- Share training resources in various formats such as files, PDFs, videos, and images.
+Make job rotation as engaging and informative as you need.

-- Managers can write evaluation forms to provide employees with feedback on their new jobs.
-Employees can also provide feedback through forms to evaluate the job rotation program.
+- Provide employees with feedback on their new jobs through evaluation forms.
+Employees can also submit feedback about the job rotation program.

-Employees can refer back to all materials, long after completing training, to solve problems independently without waiting for responses from managers.
+Employees can refer to all materials, long after completing training.
+They can solve problems without waiting for your response.

-- Create new job checklists detailing everything employees are expected to do during onboarding for the new job.
+- Create checklists detailing everything employees need to do during onboarding.
 Employees can easily check off tasks and training steps.

 - Create quick tasks with a couple of clicks.
-Include task descriptions, subtasks and attach images/documents if necessary.
+Include task descriptions, subtasks, and images/documents.

 - Sign off on new equipment for new jobs.

-- Create employee satisfaction surveys – learn how happy employees are in their new job.
+Learn how happy employees are in their new job with employee satisfaction surveys.